Know About Basement Mold: Types, Impacts, Clean and Preventions

 What is Mildew in the Basement?

-The mildew is formed from the mold after the mold is old and prolonged exposure to moisture in the basement.
+The mildew is formed from the mold after the mold is old, and after prolonged exposure to moisture in the basement.
 Water seepage can dampen the environment, and after a few days, mold will spread around surfaces, emitting a musty smell and transitioning into mildew.
-Mildew growth can cause structural damage to building materials, reduce indoor air quality, cause respiratory problems and costly repairs.
+Mildew growth can cause structural damage to building materials, reduce indoor air quality, cause respiratory problems, and costly repairs.

 Related: How to Waterproof the Basement?
 Interior, Exterior and Drainage

-What are the Types of Mold In the Basement?
+What are the Signs of Mold in the Basement?

-Basement mold can be identified by these 5 ways such as musty and earthy smell, stain marks on the basement wall and floor, allergy symptoms, using mold test kits, and paint peeling in the basement.
+Basement mold can be identified by these 5 ways, such as a musty and earthy smell, stain marks on the basement wall and floor, allergy symptoms, using mold test kits, and peeling paint in the basement.

 2. Stain marks on the basement wall and floor: Mold makes dark and grey color stains ranging from green to black-brown on the surfaces.
 Greenish-black stains indicate household molds like Cladosporium, while brownish stains indicate harmful molds like Stachybotrys chartarum (black mold).